 RLAP works with StARS education program students and psychosocial clients, families and individuals referred to our office by partner service providers, and refugees who approach our office directly with urgent needs.
 Our legal staff and volunteer legal advisors conduct needs assessments with potential clients to determine what legal and other assistance is required.
-Then, they make sure that the client is aware of all resources available that may help his or her situation, and that they are able to access those resources.
-We also distribute general information on refugee services available in Egypt, along with written explanations of legal standards and procedures that are key to the life of refugees, including basic information on refugee status determination and resettlement criteria and procedure.
+Then, they make sure that clients are aware of all resources available that may help their situations, and that they are able to access those resources.
+We also distribute general information on refugee services available in Egypt, along with written explanations of legal standards and procedures that are key to the lives of refugees, including basic information on refugee status determination.

 When appropriate, and when additional legal assistance is likely to make an important and positive difference in the lives of our clients, RLAP provides full representation in the refugee status determination, protection, or resettlement process.
 This work may include preparing a case history and client testimony, and collecting all necessary documents and evidence in support of the case, and then providing legal arguments in support of the claim or request for action.
 RLAP then follows up on the case and works with UNHCR, IOM, resettlement countries, and others to ensure that the client’s case is progressing, that there is adequate communication between the client and decision-makers, and that the many potential challenges and intricacies of case processing are understood and overcome.